German colonial empire: Impact

-Unlike other colonial empires such as the British, French, Portuguese or Spanish, Germany left very few traces of its own language, institutions or customs in its former colonies.
-As of today, no country outside Europe uses the German language as an official language, although in Namibia, German is a recognized national language and there are numerous German placenames and architectural structures in the country.
-A small German ethnic minority also resides in the country.
+Unlike other colonial empires such as the British, French, Portuguese or Spanish, the Germans left very few traces of their own language, institutions or customs in its former colonies.

+Currently, no country outside Europe uses German as an official language, although in Namibia, it is a recognized national language and there are numerous German placenames and architectural structures in the country.
+A 30,000 German ethnic minority resides in the country.
+In a long-term legacy of the East German Stasi's covert backing of the SWAPO guerrillas during the 1967–1989 South African Border War, a significant German-speaking minority exists among the Black population, who were brought up as children in Cold War era East Germany before the Peaceful Revolution in 1989.